 Inground pools are sometimes sold as packages or DIY kits by dealers or some builders.
 Pool coping for this type of pool, usually vinyl-lined, include three main types:

-- Top-Mount Coping: The most common type of coping for vinyl in-grounds, it is also known as C-channel or half-round coping.
+- Top mount: The most common type of coping for vinyl in-grounds, it is also known as C-channel or half-round coping.
 Made of heavy aluminum with a powder-coated all-weather finish, top-mount serves as the form to pour the pool deck up against.
 After it has been attached to the pool wall, it's ready.

-- Cantilever-Edge Coping: Foam forms are secured on top of the wall, then a concrete deck is poured up to the form to create a deck that comes right up and over the pool's edge.
+- Cantilever edge: Foam forms are secured on top of the wall, then a concrete deck is poured up to the form to create a deck that comes right up and over the pool's edge.
 The concrete can be decorated with stamping or staining.

-- Flat-Mount Coping: Not actually coping, but a track to contain the pool liner, on top of which is mounted a more traditional coping stone.
+- Flat mount: Not actually coping, but a track to contain the pool liner, on top of which is mounted a more traditional coping stone.